World-class facilities and expertise is available for elemental and isotopic micro- and macro-analyses of a wide range of geochemical samples.

 Continuous development of cutting-edge instrumentation and measurement methods, make it possible to analyse small samples with high levels of precision that are not normally available.

-The Fault Dynamics Research Group has custom designed analogue modelling laboratories and computer laboratories for our collaborative research programmes.
+The department has a range of custom designed laboratories including analogue modelling and computer laboratories for our collaborative research programmes.

 The facilities are available for commercial analysis, collaborative research, internal projects and training courses.